 - 2017-2020 Memorandum of Agreement with the United Service and Allied Workers - RI

-- Graduate Student Employees: 2020-2023 Agreement with Stand Up for Graduate Student Employees AFT, AFL-CIO
+Graduate Student Employees: 2020-2023 Agreement with the Stand Up for Graduate Student Employees AFT, AFL-CIO

 The Employee Relations Team includes University Human Resources personnel as well as the Senior Director of Labor and Employee Relations who work with departments, managers, and individuals to remove barriers to effective job performance.
 The team provides assistance to employees with problem-solving and mediation support and does not attempt to act as advocates for either employees or managers involved.
 Conversations are kept confidential unless disclosure is agreed upon in advance, or if the disclosure involves a very serious situation which requires immediate action.

 The Employee Relations Team is available to assist staff in dealing with a broad range of issues, ranging from communication to work expectations, and can assist in analyzing work/life concerns involving relationships with staff and supervisors.